 Mortgage loan originators, also known as loan officers, are employed by banks and mortgage companies to locate prospective borrowers for new mortgage loans.

-His/her job description entails providing support to people soliciting for mortgage loans.
+The mortgage loan originator job description entails providing support to people soliciting for mortgage loans.

 The two types of mortgage loan originators, namely the commercial and the residential, have different job descriptions and therefore play different roles.